Technology Gap ListClick here for the NASA Astrophysics Division Technology Gap List (2022)

 Technology Needs and Prioritization Process

 - The ExEP technology program aims to identify the technologies that will enable NASA’s future exoplanet missions, and to facilitate their maturation to be ready when needed.
 These technologies are identified through technology gap lists and communicated through the Technology Plan Appendix.

-- Starting in 2019, ExEP's Technology Selection and Prioritization Process is carried out biennially in coordination with the PCOS/COR program.
-Please see the briefing from Brendan Crill and Thai Pham to APAC from October 23, 2018 for an overview of the new process.
-The next prioritization cycle will occur in 2021 following the Astro2020 decadal survey.
+- ExEP's Technology Selection and Prioritization Process is carried out biennially in coordination with the PCOS/COR program.
+Please see the briefing from Brendan Crill and Thai Pham to APAC from October 23, 2018 for an overview of the process.
+The most recent prioritization cycle occured in 2022 following the Astro2020 decadal survey.

 - Technology gap submission form (2021)